PyConPL/Book/2015/presentations/condemned_to_reinvent_sql/text.md

 into the relational world and stop relying exclusively on the ORM.
 The two examples are just a tip of an iceberg, there is *much* more in SQL than you think.

-PS: Just be sure to use a real relational DBMS.
-MySQL can't do any of the above.

 ## Further reading